jjj999/bamboo/CONTRIBUTING.md

 The `release` branches exist for placing the pre-stages of new releases.
 In the branches, developers do some tests mainly and fix bugs if they are caught.
 The branches are to be merged if they can be released and deleted.
 These branches can be identified by the next release number and should be named as `release-X.X` (`X.X` is a pair of a major number and a minor number).

 The `hotfix` branches are created when the project receives bug reports.
-The branches always are derived from the `master` branch and merged into both of the `master` and `develop` branches because the reported bugs will be in the package which the `master` branch heads and also `develop` branch heads.
+The branches always are derived from the `main` branch and merged into both of the `main` and `develop` branches because the reported bugs will be in the package which the `main` branch heads and also `develop` branch heads.
 The branches are deleted if the merges finish.
 Because these branches can be identified by issue numbers, the branches should be named as `hotfix-issXXX` (`XXX` is the issue number).

 ### `gh-pages` branch